 And of course simply getting out and about is important for your mental and physical wellbeing, so we also recommend the Discover Sandwell website for suggestions of places to explore, events to attend and culture to enjoy right here in Sandwell.

-Page last reviewed in November 2020 and is currently under review.
+Page last updated in March 2021 and is currently under review.